(Updated 20.2.25 to reflect the changes for the 2025 season)

 Decades of division are finally over between the factory and satellite teams in MotoGP.

-For years it was almost like watching two races.
+Looking back, for years it was almost like watching two races.

 There didn’t seem to be any change in sight until Dorna decided this no longer provided fans with the best possible racing experience.

-Closing the gap between the factory and satellite teams has taken place over almost 10 years, starting in 2016, and has certainly proven successful.
+Closing the gap between the factory and satellite teams has taken place over almost 10 years, starting in 2016, and has certainly proven very successful.

 If you are new to MotoGP first, we need to understand the difference between factory teams and satellites teams.